 The main object of the company is the advancement of education in the United Kingdom.
-It achieves this object principally through the operation of St Peter and St Paul Catholic Primary Academy, the aim being to provide the highest possible standard of education and pastoral care, maximizing the life-chances of its students.
-The Academy underwent a Section 5 Ofsted inspection on the 3rd and 4th July 2017 and the outcome was Good with Outstanding features and a Section 48 Denominational Inspection in February 2017 and was identified as Good.
+It achieves this object principally through the operation of St Peter and St Paul Catholic Primary Academy, the aim being to provide the highest possible standard of education and pastoral care, maximising the life-chances of its students.